 It appears to be a universal theme and it’s not too late to start asking the big questions and digging deep into what makes us happy and fulfilled outside of family life.
 What do we want our marriages to look like and where do our careers fit in?
 Instead of being overwhelmed, I want to get excited about the endless possibilities.
 I want to be able to answer the question – what is important now?

-Maybe the benefit of being older and wiser is the ability to ask the big questions and then meditate, ponder, and search for answers without the distractions of daily parenting, Perhaps there is now room to fill the void and find a different kind of fulfillment.
+Maybe the benefit of being older and wiser is the ability to ask the big questions and then meditate, ponder, and search for answers without the distractions of daily parenting.
+Perhaps there is no room to fill the void and find a different kind of fulfillment.

-Questions for women thinking about their nest stage of life
+Questions for women thinking about their next stage of life

 Here are just a few questions I will be asking myself in the hope that searching for answers helps me better understand, what is important now?
 I hope these questions help you too.